kurtosis-tech/kurtosis-docs/testsuite-details.md

 Running A Testsuite
 -------------------
 As detailed in [the architecture docs](./architecture.md), testsuite containers are launched, one per test, by the Kurtosis initializer container.
-The initializer itself is a sort of "CLI", and the entrypoint into running the Kurtosis platform; however, launching it is nontrivial as it requires several special flags to its `docker run` command.
-Further, because the initializer is a CLI, it needs to receive its own flags!
+The initializer container itself is a sort of "CLI", and the entrypoint into running the Kurtosis platform; however, launching it is nontrivial as it requires several special flags to its `docker run` command.
+Further, because the initializer is a CLI, it receives its own flags (separate from `docker run`'s flags) to customize its behavior!

 This can become very confusing very quickly, so every bootstrapped repo comes with a `build_and_run.sh` script in the `scripts` directory to make building and running your testsuite simple.
 Run `build_and_run.sh help` inside your bootstrapped repo to display detailed information about how to use this script.

-As the script's help text mentions, the testsuite execution can be modified by using the Docker `--env` flag to set certain Kurtosis environment variables. `build_and_run.sh` already sets the required variables by default, but the full list of environment variable "parameters" that can be passed to `build_and_run.sh` are listed below for completeness.
+As the script's help text mentions, the execution of the testsuite can be modified by adding additional Docker `--env` flags to set certain Kurtosis environment variables. `build_and_run.sh` already sets the required parameters by default, but the full list of Docker environment variable "parameters" that can be passed to `build_and_run.sh` are listed below for completeness.
 Any variable you manually set will override the `build_and_run.sh` defaults.

 | Parameter     | Required/Optional | Description |
 | ------------- | ----------------- | ----------- |